 - Beat egg yolks, sugar, vanilla sugar and butter in a bowl.
 Stir well to obtain a smooth and fluffy mixture.

-- Mash the potatoes and cream together with the fresh cheese.
+- Mash the potatoes with the fresh cheese.

 - Add the first mixture with the egg yolks.
 Stir well together.
-Dust with flour while stiring.
+Dust with flour while stirring.

 - Heat the oven to 180°C.